Kiren Rijiju | |

 Rijiju did his graduation degree (B.A.) from Hansraj College, University of Delhi.
 Further, in 1998, he did his graduate degree in law (LL.B) from Campus Law Centre, Faculty of Law, University of Delhi.[5][6]

 Kiren Rijiju is considered the face of Bharatiya Janata Party in North East India.
-He served as a Member of Khadi and Village Industries Commission from 2000 to 2005 at the very young age of 29.
+He served as a Member of Khadi and Village Industries Commission from 2000 to 2005.
 Rijiju was appointed as India's Minister of Youth Affairs and Sports in 2019.
 He occasionally writes articles on security and socio-economic issues.[7][8]

 During 2004-09, Rijiju was placed among the top 5 opposition MPs reviewed by their peers in the treasury bench based on high benchmark in debates, discussions, and decorum and was placed among stalwarts like L.K.
 Advani.
 He was also chosen as the best young MP by many[which?] national news agencies and magazines.[4]